INVERTED SYNTAX

 The fear is we will return the gifts that were laid at our door steps

-That are laid at our door step,
+That are laid at our doorstep,

 But that is not our way.